post-self/motes-played.post-self.ink/content/thoughts.md

 If I sound a bit bitter, it is because I am, and it is something I will not apologize for, despite my people-pleasing tendencies.

-I began this pile of thoughts by talking about my initial discomfort with the idea of publishing this thing that I wrote.
+I began this pile of thoughts by talking about my initial wariness at the idea of publishing this thing that I wrote.
 Since then, I have been struck with the occasional flash of such discomfort, but more and more often, I have been struck with a sense of pride.
 I *like* what I have accomplished.
 I like that I wrote in this vaguely children's book style.
 I like that we get Odists interacting with Odists, and that even the narration is written in (admittedly somewhat gentled) Odespeak.
 I like that I had the chance to lean into not only [my own plurality](https://makyo.is/plural) (Motes, Beholden, Slow Hours, and Dry Grass being headmates) but [my partner's](https://cohost.org/hamratza) (A Finger Pointing and Warmth).
 I like that I got to explore the more populous areas of the System through someone other than the relatively shut-in Bălans.
 I like that I had the chance to lean into this topic, even!
 It is fulfilling to write something emotional and difficult.

-If I sound bitter, it is because I have made something that I enjoy and yet also feel compelled to defend.
+If I sound bitter, it is because I have made something that I am proud of and yet also feel compelled to defend.

-I resent that I will have my personhood negated when I am declared problematic, a groomer, a pedophile, *persona non grata.* I resent that I do not need to consider whether I will be labeled these things; I know I will.
-I mentioned above that I have already had that conversation.
-It led to someone reducing their engagement with the Post-Self community.[^welcome]
+I resent that I will have my personhood negated when I am declared problematic, a groomer, a pedophile, *persona non grata.* I resent that I do not need to consider whether I will be labeled these things; I am all but sure I will.
+I mentioned above that I have already had a conversation that touched on this.
+It led to someone reducing their engagement with the Post-Self community.[^welcome] I resent that I risk losing readers, friends, loved ones.
+I resent that the oft-misused "death of the author" is only applied to the works one enjoys and derided otherwise, and so in this case, I will be reduced to my roughest edges and discarded by those who do not enjoy works such as these.
+The work that I put into it will be ignored in the face of this one fact regardless of my feelings on what I have accomplished.

-I resent that the oft-misused "death of the author" is only applied to the works one enjoys, and so in this case, I will be reduced to my roughest edges and discarded.
-The work that I put into it will be ignored in the face of this one fact regardless of my feelings of what I have accomplished.
+I resent that one way I could avoid such readings are to make Motes miserable, to deny her happiness in her identity, do take from her her pride in herself and her growth.
+I resent that I might well be lauded for changing the ending of the book to have Motes give up, have her follow Hammered Silver's suggestion to put away childish things[^jews] and become other than she had been.
+I resent that a 'solution' in my straw-reader's mind would be to replace joy with shame.

-I resent that, if I claim that [Motes the character is nearly 300 years old](https://tvtropes.org/pmwiki/pmwiki.php/Main/ReallySevenHundredYearsOld) at the time of telling, I will be accused of trying to weasel my way out of grooming accusations, regardless of the fact that dealing with those is part of her character and the plot.
-I resent that if I claim Motes the headmate is actually 38 at time of writing, just like this body, and has simply leaned into feelings of kidcore, a portion of my identity will be declared wicked and manipulative.
+I resent that, if I claim that [Motes the character is nearly 300 years old](https://tvtropes.org/pmwiki/pmwiki.php/Main/ReallySevenHundredYearsOld) at the time of this story, I will be accused of trying to weasel my way out of grooming accusations, regardless of the fact that dealing with grooming is part of her character and the plot.
+I resent that if I claim Motes the headmate is actually 38 at time of writing, just like this wretched[^wretched] body, and has simply leaned into feelings of kidcore, a portion of my identity will be declared wicked and manipulative.
 I resent that, no matter how loudly I say that I am aware of the broader context of CSA in the wider world, how abhorrent I think that is, none of that will matter in the face of that same imagined wicked and manipulative aspect.
 I resent that, no matter how nuanced my arguments on consent are[^thoughts] — even within this very work! — the work itself will be declared, yes, wicked and manipulative.
-I resent that I risk losing readers, friends, loved ones.

 It is, as Motes puts it, annihilation.
 It is the opposite of reclamation.
 Rather than taking the bad and finding a way to reclaim the good in it, it is taking all that is good and making it not just bad, but reprehensible.
 It is taking things that one enjoys and not making them less enjoyable, but making them shameful.